 After some years, any kind of weatherstripping should be inspected in case it warrants to be replaced.
 Organic felts age fairly quickly, and all felts absorb moisture, reducing their effectiveness.
 Brush or wiper type weatherstripping eventually gets matted down like a carpet that has had too much traffic.
 Metal strips are easily dented or bent.
 Plastics and rubber can become brittle or sticky.
 Nevertheless, some recent synthetic weatherstripping can be expected to last longer.

 Local Requirements for Structural Integrity

 Windows must meet numerous standards and building regulations.
 In special cases, such as in hurricane-prone areas, building codes may require glazing of a certain strength and type to resist breakage during storm conditions.
 Laminated glass is often used in these cases.

 The local building code should be reviewed to determine requirements for wind load resistance and water penetration resistance.
-Organizations such as the American Architectural Manufacturers Association (AAMA) and the Window and Door Manufacturers Association (WDMA) provide information on these standards, as do local building departments.
+Organizations such as the American Architectural Manufacturers Association exit disclaimer (AAMA) and the Window and Door Manufacturers Association exit disclaimer (WDMA) provide information on these standards, as do local building departments.

 Windows can be tested for their structural strength, resistance to air and water penetration, ease of operation, and resistance to forced entry.
 If these tests are conducted according to the North American Fenestration Standard (NAFS), they result in a performance grade (PG) rating representative of the design pressure (DP) and other performance aspects.
 Performance grade and design pressure are primarily used for compliance with local code requirements.
 However, looking for high PG or DP ratings may also help you as a consumer find windows that are particularly good at holding up to the elements in locations with strong wind and/or rain conditions.
 AAMA and WDMA administer programs through which manufacturers can certify their PG and DP ratings based on tests by independent laboratories.